aklivity/zilla-docs/src/how-tos/zilla-plus-aws-ecs-fargate.md

 The [<ZillaPlus/>](https://aws.amazon.com/marketplace/pp/prodview-lqfqftufwpttm) is an enterprise-ready, Kafka-native edge, and service proxy.
 It is a flexible, secure, and reliable way of creating stateless, multi-protocol API entry points into your Kafka cluster for both native and non-native Kafka clients.
 With <ZillaPlus/>, you can create publicly reachable Kafka endpoints into a Kafka cluster.
 You can also expose topics inside your Kafka cluster via declaratively defined REST, SSE, gRPC, and MQTT APIs.

-This Guide will walk you through deploying your first <ZillaPlus/> service on AWS Fargate.
+This Guide will walk you through deploying your first <ZillaPlus/> service on AWS ECS Fargate.

 ## Prerequisites